Hawthorndene, South Australia: Parks and Recreation

+Suffolk Road Reserve is a playground and junior dirt bike track in a natural bush setting.
+To support increasing community use the City of Mitcham constructed public toilets which were opened in 2026.

+Apex Park has two tennis courts and a large, fully fenced family playground with shelters, barbecue and toilet facilities.
+Nearby is a BMX junior bike track and advanced dirt bike tracks.

+Hawthorndene Oval is used for Cricket matches from October to March.
+A community change room facility was officially opened on 18 September 2026.

 Blackwood Forest Recreation Park

 In 1908, the Government of South Australia acquired 20.8 ha for use as an experimental orchard.
-It was planted with various fruit and nut trees by the Department of Agriculture and, in 1952, a small area was planted with Radiata Pines.
+It was planted with various fruit and nut trees by the Department of Agriculture and, in 1952, a small area was planted with radiata pines.
 In 1968, management was transferred to the Woods and Forest Department and, in 1972, the remaining fruit trees were removed and more pines were planted.
 However, by 1985, after community opposition to a plan to harvest the timber, the land was resumed and held as vacant Crown Land.
 After further opposition to attempts to dispose of the land, led by the community based Save the Blackwood Forest Committee, it was proclaimed a recreation park in November 2001.